top of page

 against animal pests

-If you’ve noticed an increase in the native bird population lately, it could be due to our efforts.
-It feels like STNN’s ongoing animal pest control really has played a part in helping birdlife to flourish.
+If you’ve noticed an increase in the native bird population lately, it could be due to our efforts!
+STNN’s ongoing animal pest control has played a large part in helping birdlife to flourish.

 What is a Predator Pulse?

-Pulsing is well known best practice, increasing the catch, and preventing bait and trap shyness, reducing wastage and the amount of toxin used.
+Pulsing is considered best practice, it increases the catch, and prevents bait and trap shyness, reducing wastage and the amount of toxin used.

 Want to take part?